gwallison/openFF-build/README.md

 - Correct FF_stats.py calculation for percent non-zero in the integer and float section.
 - Generate geographic clusters as proxy of wellpad identity;
-    clusters are found in the string field "clusterID".
+    clusters are found in the string field `clusterID`.
 (Note that a specific clusterID will NOT be consistent across data set versions in the way that UploadKey is; don't depend on it!).
-- The fields FederalWell and IndianWell have been changed to string type - previously, they were boolean (T/F) but that type does not allow for empty cells which occurs in the SkyTruth data, leading to misinformation.
+- The fields `FederalWell` and `IndianWell` have been changed to string type - previously, they were boolean (T/F) but that type does not allow for empty cells which occurs in the SkyTruth data, leading to misinformation.
-- Added PercentHighAdditive to full data output to allow for better investigations of TradeName usage.
+- Added `PercentHighAdditive` to full data output to allow for better investigations of TradeName usage.
-- Rename the old field 'infServiceCo' to 'primarySupplier' to better reflect its generation.
+- Rename the old field `infServiceCo` to `primarySupplier` to better reflect its generation.
 - Added chemical lists of the Clean Water Act, the Safe Drinking Water Act, and from California's Proposition 65 lists to help identify chemicals of